surajkarak/surajkarak.github.io/_projects/Spotify-API-Data-Extraction-Visualization.md

 ---
 layout: page
-title: How positive and energetic are The Beatles songs
+title: How "positive" and "energetic" are The Beatles songs?
 description: Interactive visualization of energy, positivity and others in the songs of The Beatles img:img: /assets/img/Beatles/beatles.gif
 importance: 1